 Retail Sales Fall Modestly in January as American Consumers Pull Back on Spending

-Retail sales dropped 0.2% in January with department stores falling 6%, amid weak consumer confidence and harsh winter weather, the Commerce Department reported.
+Retail sales fell 0.2% in January with department stores down 6%, amid weak consumer confidence and harsh weather, the biggest drop since May, Commerce Department said.

 - US retail sales declined 0.2% in January, missing analysts' expectations, amid concerns about slowing consumption in the world's biggest economy.